-I believe “right action” is infinitely more important than “knowledge”, but yet the lesser important one seems to get the most attention.
-To create a discussion we can follow, let’s quantify that degree of importance for each part.
+I think most would agree that “right action” is infinitely more important than “the knowledge”, but yet the lesser important one seems to get the most attention.
+To create a discussion we can follow, let’s quantify that degree of importance of each one.
 Let’s take some liberties and make our quantification fit into the popular “80/20 rule”.
 (Pareto’s principle: Eighty percent of any results come from twenty percent of the causes, more or less).
 In this case we’ll call the 80% side the “right action” and the twenty percent side the “knowledge.”
 So on the twenty percent “knowledge” side is where you can fit all the shiny stuff.
 What kind of wine glass to use, what type of crystal is best, identifying the thirty types of dirt, tobacco and berry buried in that twenty year old bottle of Bordeaux.
 Even the more obvious stuff: how one dresses, how often they shave, their breath and other basic hygiene.
 By placing these things on the side of lesser importance, I don’t mean to imply that they don’t have SOME importance.
-Twenty percent is a pretty good-sized chunk, after all.
+Twenty percent is still a pretty good-sized chunk, after all.
 You might not get far enough into a group, club or organization to show all you have to give unless you’ve checked a few boxes on the 20% side.
 But the point is that this is all stuff that can be learned.
 It’s largely knowledge and practice.
 You might say, “anyone can pull it off with a bit of elbow grease.”
 This is an oversimplification, but learning about wine or antiques is infinitely easier than developing and maintaining good character, making hard but right choices, controlling what comes out of your mouth, and generally behaving like there’s other people in the world besides you.